-Zoran Božović, the Director of the Head Office of EPS for the production of energy30.
-January 2013. / Uncategorized
+Zoran Božović, the Director of the Head Office of EPS for the production of energy, Uncategorized

 In the next two year, many difficulties are expected to appear in the course of providing enough coal from “Kolubara”. – The plans for electricity production are going to be fulfilled by redirecting of available coal quantities to more efficient thermal blocks and by greater involvement of “Thermal Power Plant –Heating Plant Kostolac”.